NakamuraFumiya/wellbi-api/README.md

 ```
 go run server.go
 ```
-Browse to http://localhost:1323 and you should see 'Hello, this is a Twitter clone!' on the page.
+Browse to http://localhost:1323 and you should see 'Hello, this is a wellbi-api!' on the page.

 ## Sample Request
 ##### Create a message